 Making dried bananas is a great way to salvage overripe fruit

 These days, we harvest 40-50 pounds of bananas at a time.
 There’s no way we can eat that many fresh bananas before they go bad, so dehydrating bananas makes sense.
 If you don’t have a banana crop like we do, keep your eyes open for overripe bananas on sale and use those to make these chewy dried bananas.
+They need to be sliceable, though.
+Save the really overripe bananas for this banana bread.

 Drying bananas at home — especially with sale-priced bananas — is much less expensive than buying the tiny packs for snacking.